roosemberth/karuiwm/README.md

 Currently these are the features of stwm:

 * workspaces arranged in two dimensions, with dynamic creation and destruction
-* Xinerama support for multi-monitor setup, with shared workspaces
+* Xinerama support for multi-monitor setup, with shared set of workspaces

 These are the features that will get added:

-* complete multi-monitor support (moving clients to other monitors, swapping monitors upon collision, indicator for focused monitor, ...)
+* complete multi-monitor support (moving clients to other monitors, swapping monitors upon collision, indicator for focused monitor, fix focus issue upon destroying last client on a workspace)
-* add client rules (+ fix initial resize bug)
+* complete mouse support (fix initial resize bug)
+* client rules (floating, workspace, ...)
 * scratchpad
-* more layouts
+* multiple layouts + cycling through them

 These are features that *might* get added in the future: